 The rocker arm suspension uses push rods on each suspension arm.
 Changing the length and/or position of the push rod adjusts the ride height without affecting or compromising other suspension parameters.
-For example, you can raise and lower the ride height without changing up/down travel distribution, changing springs, or affecting your progressive rate.
-This feature is unique to Revo and is extremely beneficial in a racing environment where you can achieve a low center of gravity (by lowering the ride height) without losing any suspension capability.
-Increasing the ride height will increase ground clearance for rough terrain.

-The ride height of the model can be changed by mounting the push rod in a different hole in the lower suspension arm.
-From the factory, the push rod comes installed in the inner hole of the lower suspension arm's push rod mount.
-If the push rod is mounted in the outer hole, the ride height decreases.

-Important: The shocks are assembled at the factory with a center-to-center distance (between the rod end balls) of 87mm.
+For example, you can raise the ride height of the rear suspension without changing up/down travel distribution, changing springs, or affecting your progressive rate.
+Increasing the rear ride height will increase ground clearance for rough terrain.
+The rear ride height of the model can be changed by mounting the push rod in the inner hole in the lower rear suspension arm.
+From the factory, the rear push rod comes installed in the outer hole of the lower rear suspension arm's push rod mount.
+If the push rod is mounted in the inner hole, the ride height of the vehicle increases.
+The ride height can be tuned by adjusting the sag of the suspension.
+If suspension sag is severe and requires a large increase of the spring pre-load to compensate, then a firmer spring should be used.
+Important: The shocks are assembled at the factory with a center-to-center distance (between the rod end balls) of 82mm.
 Any time the shocks are removed and disassembled, this distance should be checked to ensure proper operation of the suspension.

-The ride height can be finely tuned by adjusting the sag of the suspension.
-Do not attempt to make large changes to the ride height by adjusting the spring preload on the shock bodies.
-If suspension sag is severe and requires a large increase of the spring pre-load to compensate, then a firmer spring should be used.
-The lowest ride height can be achieved by removing the blue spacers from the push rod and installing the push rod in the outermost hole of the lower suspension arm's push rod mount.

-The optional included Long Travel rocker arms are designed to be used only with the push rods installed in the hole labeled "LT" (the middle hole of the lower suspension arm's push rod mount).
-Any minor adjustments to the ride height are accomplished by adjusting the spring pre-load.